 Now that you're overflowing with bathroom sink ideas, may we suggest going shopping?
 These are some of our favorite destinations to browse.

 By the way, don't forget about good old hardware stores, where you can view the sinks and fixtures in person.
-Anne Sage purchased her chic, brass faucet from The Home Depot and it completes the look of her pretty bathroom.

 Can you ever go wrong with Kohler?
 We say absolutely not, and we could not recommend their bathroom sinks more.
 As an industry standard for decades upon decades, you'll rest easy if you shop here for undermount, pedestal, or vessel bathroom sinks.
+Kohler also supplies fixtures like faucets.